AllstaRawR/FILFY/README.md

 ### GAMEPLAY

+#### Immersive Adjustments

+1. Will
+2. Add
+3. Shortly

+#### Non-Immersive Adjustments

+1. Will
+2. Add
+3. Shortly

+#### "Cheating" Adjustments

 I absolutely hate running out of stamina while sprinting when I'm not even in combat, so I have three plugins enabled that are "cheats."
 These are desired for my own form of gameplay, but are easily disabled if you do not want them in your playthrough.
-They are show below:
+They are shown below:

 ![MO2-CheatPlugins](https://raw.githubusercontent.com/AllstaRawR/FILFY/main/images/MO2-CheatPlugins.png "MO2-CheatPlugins")